Follow Us:

 an example...

-Norma Oficial Mexicana abbreviation for the Government Secretariat that it falls under. number of the NOM Year it took effect
+Norma Oficial Mexicana number of the NOM Abbreviation for the Government Dept. that it falls under Year it took effect

 NMX